simon-nystrom/simon-nystrom.github.io/posts/2020-11-05-NEXTJS-BLOG-SERIES-1.md

 ----

-Now we have a very basic `Next.js` set up and ready to go for the next part of this tutorial series.
+Now we have a basic `Next.js` set up and ready to go for the next part of this tutorial series.

 Here's what my project looks like at this stage: https://github.com/simon-nystrom/nextjs-blog-example/tree/p1